-Note: The Anthropic Trilogy, evolving since 1997, is a chronicle of my passing all considered opinion
+Note: My Anthropic Trilogy web-book, evolving since 1997, is a chronicle of my passing all considered

 BOOK 3 - EVOLUTION INVOLUTION